The B2B Inbound marketing definitive guide

 - · Engage with your leads: Depending on the stage your leads are located, you can create an email workflow with content that covers their needs.
 The marketing automation system will send an email automatically depending on the prospect’s action.

 - · Nurture your leads: Marketing automation is created to nurture leads into customers with relevant information.

 - · Give customised content: With marketing automation, you will be able to create a unique experience for each prospect, giving personalised information.

-- · Save time: You can schedule your posts and emails with a marketing automation system.
+- · Save time: With a marketing automation tool you can automate repetitive or difficult tasks.
+Also, it allows to schedule your posts and emails with a marketing automation system.
 As a result, it will increase productivity too.

 - · Guide your leads along the buyer’s journey: It also allows you to take your prospects along the journey to the purchase stage.